 Understanding what Speed takes pride in reveals what drives him to keep pushing boundaries.

 First, he's genuinely proud of his accomplishments at such a young age.
-He broke YouTube records for streaming, surpassing a million concurrent viewers.
-That's not just ego—it stems from real work and dedication.
+He broke YouTube records for streaming, surpassing a million concurrent viewers during his 2024 Indonesia tour.
+That's not just ego.
+It stems from real work and dedication.

 He started posting NBA2K clips back in 2016 and got little traction for years.
 Once things took off, he streamed relentlessly.
 He earned those millions of subscribers, and he knows it.